 1. House of Chocolate Grenada

 As an introduction to chocolate in Grenada, start with a visit to the House of Chocolate Grenada.
-Located on Young Street in the capital city of St George’s, this is a small museum with gift shop and cafe featuring Grenada’s organic cocoa & chocolate.
-Here you will have the opportunity to learn about the history of cocoa in Grenada along with the eight stages of chocolate production which includes harvesting, drying, roasting, winnowing, grinding and conching, refining, tempering, and moulding.
-At House of Chocolate Grenada, you will also be able to sample and purchase products from Grenada’s five bean-to-bar chocolate makers including the Grenada Chocolate Factory, Diamond Chocolate Factory (Jouvay Chocolate), Crayfish Bay Organics, Belmont Estate and newest on the market Tri-Island Chocolate.
+Located on Young Street in the capital city of St George’s, this is a small museum with a gift shop and cafe featuring Grenada’s organic cocoa & chocolate.
+Here you will have the opportunity to learn about the history of cocoa in Grenada along with the eight stages of chocolate production, which include harvesting, drying, roasting, winnowing, grinding and conching, refining, tempering, and moulding.
+At House of Chocolate Grenada, you will also be able to sample and purchase products from Grenada’s five bean-to-bar chocolate makers, including the Grenada Chocolate Factory, Diamond Chocolate Factory (Jouvay Chocolate), Crayfish Bay Organics, Belmont Estate, and the newest on the market Tri-Island Chocolate.

-To get close up with chocolate production, visit Belmont Estate located in St Patrick’s an hour’s scenic drive from St George’s.
-Dating back to the late 1600s, Belmont Estate is the oldest working plantation on Grenada and one of the ultimate chocolate experiences as you will have the opportunity to tour their cocoa processing facilities and depending on the time of year, can participate in “walking the cocoa” which is a process for drying the cocoa beans.
-There might even be a demonstration of “dancing the cocoa” which is part of the process to polish cocoa beans with feet.
+To get close up with chocolate production, visit Belmont Estate located in St Patrick’s, an hour’s scenic drive from St George’s.
+Dating back to the late 1600s, Belmont Estate is the oldest working plantation in Grenada and one of the ultimate chocolate experiences as you will have the opportunity to tour their cocoa processing facilities and, depending on the time of year, can participate in “walking the cocoa” which is a process for drying the cocoa beans.
+There might even be a demonstration of “dancing the cocoa,” which is part of the process of polishing cocoa beans with feet.
 Beyond touring the cocoa processing facilities and seeing where their chocolate is made, you can also explore Belmont Estate’s organic farm, gardens, heritage museum and have a tasty lunch in their restaurant serving up Grenadian cuisine and desserts.

 One of the more unique chocolate experiences in Grenada requires a visit to the Blue Haven Spa at True Blue Bay Boutique Resort.
-On offer at Blue Haven Spa are seven different chocolate skin treatments done with 100% Grenadian cocoa which helps to detoxify the skin from impurities.
-Treatments include Chocolate Facial, Chocolate Body Wrap, Moca Body Scrub, Cocoa Bath Soak, Chocolate Soak, Chocolate Manicure, Chocolate Pedicure and Chocolate Full Body Massage.
-Intrigued, I opted for the Blue Haven Spa Chocolate Body Wrap which was a bit messy but heavenly at the same time.
-My whole body was covered with a chocolate body scrub and then wrapped which allowed toxins to release, dead skin cells to fall off leaving my newly exposed fresh skin feeling soft and with a beautiful glow.
+On offer at Blue Haven Spa are seven different chocolate skin treatments done with 100% Grenadian cocoa, which helps to detoxify the skin from impurities.
+Treatments include Chocolate Facials, Chocolate Body Wrap, Moca Body Scrub, Cocoa Bath Soak, Chocolate Soak, Chocolate Manicure, Chocolate Pedicure, and Chocolate Full Body Massage.
+Intrigued, I opted for the Blue Haven Spa Chocolate Body Wrap, which was a bit messy but heavenly at the same time.
+My whole body was covered with a chocolate body scrub and then wrapped, which allowed toxins to release, and dead skin cells to fall off, leaving my newly exposed fresh skin feeling soft and with a beautiful glow.